weiliu2k/CITS4012/_sources/nn/intro.md

 Lab05: Introduction to Neural Networks and Pytorch
 ===================================================
 In this lab, we will introduce the basic training steps of neural networks by starting with simple linear models in Numpy.
 Then we will introduce basic Pytorch data types, and re-implement the linear model in Pytorch.
-A number of a important Pytorch functions are introduced in the lab.
+A number of important Pytorch functions are introduced in this lab.

 ```{figure} ../images/artificial_neuron.gif
 :alt: Atifical Neuron Animation